scala/scala.epfl.ch/_projects/09-spores-serialize-transitive-checker.md

 status: Completed
 type: project
 active: true
+featuredProject: false
+description: "A production-ready version of spores compatible with `{java, scala}.util.Serializable`."
 ---
 A production-ready version of spores compatible with `{java, scala}.util.Serializable`.
 Provide a way to turn runtime serialization errors into compile-time errors via a compiler plugin, and lets users customize which checks should and should not be enforced.